sfarajli/farajli.net/software/software.md

 I don't really care about hardware because it is easily replacable and I am fine with whatever just works, as long as it not expensive (in most cases overpriced).
 If you use proper software any hardware should get the job done.

-I am not going to shill thinkpads like everyone else though I think they are fine, to me the only thing that makes thinkpad different from others is the fact that they are librebootable and really cheap.
+I am not going to shill thinkpads like everyone else though I think they are fine, to me only 2 things set apart thinkpads from all the other laptops and they are, firstly, the fact that they are librebootable and, secondly, they are really cheap.

 ## See also
 * [Suckless Rocks page](https://suckless.org/rocks/)